Overview

 Where Unblend fits

 Unblend is not a DBT app with an IFS label on it.
 It is designed for the moments between therapy sessions when an activated Part is present and you need help slowing down, reflecting, and returning to Self-energy.
-That makes it naturally aligned with IFS, though people doing DBT-informed work may still find the between-session reflection helpful.
+That makes it naturally aligned with IFS, though people doing DBT-informed work may still find the between-session reflection helpful as support between therapy sessions.
 See our IFS therapy app guide for the full product overview and IFS chatbot page for the product-intent version of this question.

 The bottom line